iit-cs579/assignments/README.md

   - `nosetests --with-doctest a0.py:get_twitter`

 9. For some assignments, I also include a `Log.txt` file which contains the expected output when running the assignment's main method (e.g., `python a0.py`).
 You should look to make sure your output matches.
 Occasionally, some deviations are expected, particularly if sets are used, which are unordered.

+10. Feel free to open issues at <https://github.com/iit-cs579/main/issues> to ask for clarifications, discuss problems, etc.